 The objectives of the General Plan are to:

-- Insure that all parts of the General Plan, particularly policies, are consistent with each other.
+- Ensure that all parts of the General Plan, particularly policies, are consistent.

 - Support Area Plan policies and ordinances.

 - Guide Area Plan policies and ordinances that need revision.